June and John: Reception

-A review on the website wired.it reads, "The director of cult films such as Nikita, The Fifth Element, Léon, and Dogman returns with a work focused on the urgency of breaking free from the daily grind and enjoying life.
+A review on the website Wired Italia reads, "The director of cult films such as Nikita, The Fifth Element, Léon, and Dogman returns with a work focused on the urgency of breaking free from the daily grind and enjoying life.
 He does so through the expressive faces of Luke Stanton, a cross between Sam Rockwell and Tom Cruise, and Matilda Price, a cross between Emma Stone and Margot Robbie."
 The review concludes, "Nothing original, but Besson's directorial touch is clearly noticeable.
 At 66, the French filmmaker continues to innovate and dare, this time crafting a fast-paced, rhythmic direction, informed by the language of social media and the use of iPhones and GoPros, in step with the times, with a road movie that in its final section strongly recalls a romantic version of Thelma & Louise.
 An independent, low-budget film, shot during a pandemic, perhaps less convincing than his previous works (and certainly not up to the level of the memorable Dogman), which nevertheless has the merit of reminding viewers of the importance of living, not surviving, and of doing everything to change one's existence for the better."

 A review by Bruno Carmelo on meioamargo.com states that "Absolutely no cliché of American indie cinema and road movies escapes Besson in his English-language French production. [...]
 He works with static figures: John is the ultimate loser, in a caricature of tedious adulthood, while June is the endless excitement, in a caricature of childlike vivacity.
 Furthermore, the filmmaker seems to believe in the depth of this simple endeavor. [...]
 While the comedy and magical realism justify some concessions to naturalism, several interactions border on the ridiculous, thanks to the sepulchral conviction of this imagery, typical of newsstand self-help."